UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    - **Protocol** - The protocol that the health probe uses to monitor the status of your VMs.

-   - **Port** - The port that the health probe uses to monitor the status of your VMs
+   - **Port** - The port that the health probe uses to monitor the status of your VMs.

    - **Interval** - The number of seconds between probe attempts.